Astral1119/sheets-wiki/src/docs/posts/lambda-udts.md

 )
 ```

+Note that the above formula only shows instantiation.
+The output will be a lambda term which cannot be output to a cell.

-Note that the above formula errors out.
-In order to access data stored within a LAMBDA UDT, you must define LAMBDA terms to interface with it.
-In other words, all fields are [private](https://en.wikipedia.org/wiki/Access_modifiers) and must be accessed through public methods.
-For example, if we want to implement a [pair](https://www.geeksforgeeks.org/pair-in-cpp-stl/) structure, we could implement methods to access the `first` and `second` elements like so:
+To access data stored within a LAMBDA UDT, you must define lambda terms, or lambda functions, to interface with it.
+These terms, known as methods, take each field of the UDT as arguments.
+All fields of a LAMBDA UDT are [private](https://en.wikipedia.org/wiki/Access_modifiers) and must be accessed through methods.
+For example, if we want to implement a [pair](https://www.geeksforgeeks.org/pair-in-cpp-stl/) structure, where the UDT stores two associated fields of any type, we could implement methods to access the `first` and `second` elements like so:

 ```haskell
 =let(